 What happens after the service and religious education?
 People gather after each service for Fair Trade coffee, tea, refreshments and conversation downstairs in Fellowship Hall, which is located directly beneath the sanctuary.
 Our greeters typically welcome visitors downstairs.
 There is also an excellent Boutique filled with books, t-shirts, and jewelry.
 Get to know our justice efforts in NJ at the Legislative Ministry table or connect with people around our pool table!

-Join us for Talk & Tour, a 15-minute family-friendly tour, that helps you feel more at home.
+Join us for Talk & Tour, a 15-minute family-friendly tour that occurs every Sunday after both services, that helps you feel more at home.
 Our guide meets you at the Welcome Desk and shows you around sharing stories about who we are and what we offer.
-Talk & Tour is held twice a month: 1st Sundays at 10:30 am; 2nd Sundays at 12:15 pm.